18 Apr Meethe Chawal | sweet rice recipe

-Meethe Chawal (sweet rice) is an amazing sweet delight which is usually made on the day of Basant Panchami, which is a famous festival when Saraswati, the goddess of intellect, learning and wisdom is worshipped.
-The colour yellow holds a special meaning for this celebration as it signifies the brilliance of nature and the vibrancy of life.
+Meethe Chawal (sweet rice) is an amazing sweet delight which is usually made on the day of Basant Panchami, which is a famous festival when Saraswati, the goddess of intellect, learning and wisdom is worshiped.
+This celebration is specially associated with the yellow colour because it holds a special meaning for this celebration as it signifies the brilliance of nature and the vibrancy of life.
 People not only dress in yellow but they also prepare some sweets in yellow colour.
 I had made it on that very day but don’t know how I skipped uploading the same.
 But following the principal of better late than never, I am sharing the recipe of Meethe Chawal now.

 These sweet rice are flavoured with saffron strands, which gives it a vibrant yellow colour and mild fragrance.

 Desi Ghee 4 tbsp

 Piece of Cinnamon 1 inch

 (dissolved in 2 tbsp Milk or use yellow food colour in place of Saffron)*

 Dry fruit as per choice